 I poked around at some of the newer offers and around the marketplace, and did find a few things that were mildly interesting.
 There was a lot of game stuff, some binary options, and cellphone related topics.
 Just about everything I was interested in – liquid sand nail art, swirlio ice cream maker – were paid per sale.
-I did find one pay per lead (verified trial offer) that sounded interesting though!
+I did find one pay per lead (verified trial offer) that sounded interesting though (The Dollar Diaper Club).

 But then I read this:

-With all those restrictions, am I not just making a website to promote this thing?
+With all those restrictions, am I not just going to be a website to promote this thing?
 At this point, I'm an affiliate marketer.